10 Palestinians Killed As Israel Launches Deadliest West Bank Raid In Years - UrduPoint

 10 Palestinians Killed As Israel Launches Deadliest West Bank Raid In Years

-Israeli forces in the West Bank killed 10 Palestinians Thursday, officials in the occupied territory said, nine of them in a raid the Israeli military described as a "counter-terrorism operation"
+Israeli forces in the West Bank killed 10 Palestinians on Thursday, officials in the occupied territory said, nine of them in a raid the Israeli military described as a counterterrorism operation

-Jenin, Palestinian Territories, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2023 ):Israeli forces in the West Bank killed 10 Palestinians Thursday, officials in the occupied territory said, nine of them in a raid the Israeli military described as a "counter-terrorism operation".
+Jenin, Palestinian Territories, (APP - UrduPoint / Pakistan Point News - 27th Jan, 2023 ):Israeli forces in the West Bank killed 10 Palestinians on Thursday, officials in the occupied territory said, nine of them in a raid the Israeli military described as a counterterrorism operation.

-The Palestinian health ministry said the death toll from the clashes rose to nine, including a woman, and that 20 people were wounded before the Israeli forces withdrew mid-morning.
+Palestinian health officials put the death toll from the clashes at nine, adding that 20 people were wounded before Israeli forces withdrew mid-morning.

-Since its records began in 2005, the United Nations has never recorded such a high death toll in a single operation in the West Bank.
+Since its records began in 2005, the United Nations has never logged such a high death toll in a single operation in the West Bank.

 A tenth Palestinian was subsequently shot dead by Israeli forces in Al-Ram, near Ramallah, the Palestinian health ministry said.

-The official Palestinian news agency Wafa said he was shot in clashes which erupted during a protest against the killings in Jenin.
+Official Palestinian news agency Wafa said the man was shot in clashes that erupted during a protest over the Jenin killings.

 The violence prompted the Palestinian Authority to announce it was cutting security coordination with Israel, a move criticised by the United States.